 Steve Reeves won his first major bodybuilding contest, Mr. America, at the age of 21 in 1947.
-This leads us to believe that anabolic steroids were available approximately 10 years prior to Reeves’ debut on a large bodybuilding stage.
+In other words, anabolic steroids were available approximately 10 years prior to Reeves’ debut on the big bodybuilding stage.

 BDJ: Could you relay your own experience with drug use?

 SO: This is an area of great interest for people.
 I don’t care who wants to take steroids, because that’s a personal choice… that’s his life.
 Now, today, everybody has access to them.
 I even saw in one of the big magazines that Arnold denies having used them, but Arnold was one of the first to bring steroids over to America.
 And everybody in the old days used them: Zane, Columbu, myself, Arnold, Larry Scott, Harold Poole, Dave Draper, and even Steve Reeves.
 There’s no way to deny it.

 Conclusion: Steve Reeves has most likely experimented with some sort of early testosterone-based anabolic steroids.

 Steve Reeves was big (6’1″, 215lbs), but he was not very lean.
 What’s up with that?